orstavik/JoiEvents/README.md

 99. add chapters on proposals for the platform: add a `queJsTaskBeforeNextEventOrDefaultAction()` or `addTailEvent()`.
 This should be in 2 along side ReplaceDefaultAction.
 99. fix the different long-press events so they are source code.

-## Vocabulary

-In this project/book, we use the following definitions.

- * **event**: something happening in the browser.
-DOM Events being dispatched is an event, of course, but a callback triggered or native system task executed are also generally speaking an event.
- * **DOM Event**: an event that is triggered by one or more other events.
-Some native system tasks such as browser navigation, (cf. defaultAction or native behavior) can often be considered an invisible DOM Event.
- * **Composed event**: a DOM Event that is triggered by one or more other DOM Events.
- * **Triggering event**: a DOM Event that will initiate the dispatch a new composed event.
- * **Atomic event**: a DOM event that is not triggered by any other DOM events.
- * **Event sequence**: a series of triggering events that when following a specific order will dispatch a composed event.
- * **Preceding event**: a DOM Event that propagates before another DOM Event.
- * **Trailing event**: a DOM Event that propagates after another DOM Event.
- * **Event Triggering function**: a (set of) functions that capture DOM events and dispatch composed events.
-   The triggering function is at the very start of a triggering event's propagation: added a) globally (ie. to `window`) and b) in the capture phase of the propagation.
- * **Native events**: DOM Events created by the browser.
- * **Custom events**: DOM Events created by a script.
- * **Global events**: DOM Events that can apply to HTML elements in the entire DOM.

 ## Personal comment
 I was surprised to find how rarely EventToEventComposition is used.